Insula

 By definition, epilepsy is a group of neurological disorders characterized by epileptic seizures.
 Seizures originate from a group of neurons that start firing the action potentials in an abnormal and excessive way.
 The epilepsies differentiate by the place of their origin, which significantly changes the electroencephalographic (EEG) record of the patient.

-- Movement symptoms in the ipsilateral or contralateral discharge side, such as facial or upper limb spasm, rotating head or eyes, and systemic dystonia
+- Motor symptoms on either the same or opposite side of the seizure origin, such as facial or upper limb spasms, head or eye rotation, and generalized dystonia.

 Insula: want to learn more about it?